-Delivery Risk Explanation Proposed Action Fina incial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
+Delivery Risk Explanation Proposed Action Fina ncial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
 If sales tax revenue continues to be lower than projections, this will further challenge delivery.
 Sales tax revenue has been impacted by the recession and changes in consumer spending habits.
 The 2018 lower forecast results in greater reliance on external funding to deliver the entire Freeway Program as listed.
 OCTA will continue to actively pursue available state and federal revenue, and work with the California Department of Transportation (Caltrans) to identify lower cost freeway alternative options for approval.
 2 Inability to scale the Freeway Program to available revenue and still deliver the promise.
 The freeway program includes set project scopes leaving very little flexibility in what is delivered.
 OCTA will work closely with Caltrans to review value engineering strategies on freeway projects.
-3 Sustain Metrolink train service, as an attractive alternative to driving in Orange County with the limits of available revenue.
-Operational cost of Metrolink service continues to grow as system ages, track-sharing arrangements with Burlington Northern Santa Fe Railway (BNSF) are revised, and new air quality requirements.
+3 Sustain Metrolink train service as an attractive alternative to driving in Orange County with the limits of available revenue.
+Operational cost of Metrolink service continues to grow as the system ages, track-sharing arrangements with Burlington Northern Santa Fe Railway (BNSF) are revised, and new air quality requirements are implemented.
 These changes may impact service long term.
-Staff will continue to work closely with Metrolink and our partners to ensure cost increases are minimized, while seeking external revenue.
+Metrolink and our partners to ensure cost increases are minimized, while seeking external revenue.
 4 The Next 10 Market Conditions Forecast and Risk Analysis identified strong potential for an increasing-cost environment during the Next 10 delivery years.
 A construction cost pressure index model was created to provide insight on forecasting capital costs.
 The index tracks four near-term cost risks: economic trends (building permits and unemployment), material costs, wage pressures, and economic conditions.
-A program level line item for an economic uncertainty allowance has been included in the freeway cash flow intended to safeguard the program and protect against over- committing.
-OCTA will continue to monitor and track key early warning indicators and will report in March if significant changes warrant further discussion.
+A program level line item for an economic uncertainty allowance has been included in the freeway cash flow intended to safeguard the program and protect against overcommitting.
+OCTA will continue to monitor and track key early warning indicators.
+While bid items have increased, there were no significant changes this quarter.